Zelda Rubinstein: Early life, family and education

 Rubinstein won a scholarship to the University of Pittsburgh, where she earned her bachelor's degree in bacteriology and became a sister of the national sorority Phi Sigma Sigma.
-She moved to Berkeley, California, at the age of 25, studied at the University of California, Berkeley, and worked as a medical lab technician at blood banks.
+At age 25, she continued her studies at the University of California, Berkeley, where she also studied acting.

-Acting career
+Career

-In 1978, Zelda decided to pursue an acting career.
+Rubenstein worked as a medical laboratory technician at blood banks.
+However, in 1978, she decided to pursue an acting career.
 She studied acting at the University of California.
 Poltergeist was her first major film role.

 Film critic Pauline Kael, who essentially dismissed Poltergeist as an "entertaining hash", held special praise for Rubinstein's portrayal of the psychic Tangina, saying she "gives the movie new life and makes a large chunk of it work."

-She remained active in film and television thereafter, frequently portraying various psychic characters, such as her appearance on Jennifer Slept Here.
-She also narrated the horror television series Scariest Places on Earth, which aired in the U.S. on ABC Family and in Canada on YTV.
+Rubenstein remained active in film and television thereafter, frequently portraying various psychic characters, such as her appearance on Jennifer Slept Here.
+She also narrated the horror television series Scariest Places on Earth, which aired in the US on ABC Family and in Canada on YTV.

-Rubinstein's other minor/major film roles included Sixteen Candles, Under the Rainbow, Cages, Teen Witch, The Wildcard, Southland Tales and National Lampoon's Last Resort.
+Rubinstein's other film roles included Sixteen Candles, Under the Rainbow, Cages, Teen Witch, The Wildcard, Southland Tales and National Lampoon's Last Resort.
 She also contributed voice-over work for TV including Hey Arnold!, and The Flintstones.
-She made numerous guest appearances on network TV shows, including Caroline in the City, Martin, Mr. Belvedere, and had a starring role as Ginny Weedon in the TV series Picket Fences.
-Her character there was killed off in typical off-beat fashion, by falling into a freezer early in the third season.
+She made numerous guest appearances on network TV shows, including Caroline in the City, Martin, Mr. Belvedere, and had a recurring role as sheriff's assistant Ginny Weedon in the TV series Picket Fences.
+Her character there was killed off in typical offbeat fashion, by falling into a freezer early in the third season.
 She also appeared in an episode of Tales From The Crypt in which she played the mother of a girl who has been dead for 40 years.
 She also starred in two different roles on Santa Barbara in 1984 and in 1990.

-Beginning in 1999, she did voiceovers in television starting with the Fox Family reality TV show Scariest Places on Earth, commercials promoting movies such as Lady in the Water, and products including Skittles candy.
+Beginning in 1999, she performed voiceovers for television, starting with the Fox Family reality TV show Scariest Places on Earth over its multiple seasons.
+This was followed by work in commercials promoting movies such as Lady in the Water and products including Skittles candy.
 Her last film role came in 2007 when she made a cameo appearance in the horror film Behind the Mask: The Rise of Leslie Vernon.
 She also appeared in a cameo as herself at the Revenge of the Mummy ride in Universal Studios Florida on the screens which shows various actors from the films warning the people to leave, telling them about the curse of Imhotep.

 Human rights and activism

+Rubinstein was an advocate for "the rights of little people (the term she preferred)."
+She was a founding member of the Michael Dunn Memorial Repertory Theater, started in 1981.
+The theater group's tallest performer was 4 ft 6 in.